jtortorelli/biblios/ot/daniel/chapter2.md

 Jesus himself also set the precedent of reading the gap into Old Testament prophecy when he began his ministry in the gospel of Luke:

 > And Jesus returned in the power of the Spirit into Galilee: and there went out a fame of him through all the region round about.
 And he taught in their synagogues, being glorified of all.
 And he came to Nazareth, where he had been brought up: and, as his custom was, he went into the synagogue on the sabbath day, and stood up for to read.
 And there was delivered unto him the book of the prophet Esaias [i.e., Isaiah].
 And when he had opened the book, he found the place where it was written, The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord.
 And he closed the book, and he gave it again to the minister, and sat down.
-And the eyes of all them that were in the synagogue were fasted on him.
+And the eyes of all them that were in the synagogue were fastened on him.
 And he began to say unto them, This day is this scripture fulfilled in your ears.
 (Luke 4:14-21)

 What you may not realize is that Jesus stopped reading in the middle of a passage.
 The full passage from Isaiah reads as follows:

 > The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the Lord, **and the day of vengeance of our God**...
 (Isaiah 61:1-2)

-Jesus stopped reading on a comma, not a period.
+Jesus stopped reading on a comma, not a period, and closed the book.
 That comma has lasted more than two thousand years.
 So while the prophecy may read as a continuous chain of events without pause, there is, in fact, a pause, in which we are living.
 This pause corresponds to the boundary between the legs of iron and the feet partly of iron and partly of clay.

 ### Summary